Are violent video games bad for kids?

 Maybe there’s no reason for worry.
 Kids have always engaged in games that simulate violence, and video games aren’t all bad.

 help sharpen your child’s spatial skills.

-But there are good reasons to suspect that video game violence can contribute to behavior problems.
+But there are good reasons to suspect that video game violence can contribute to behavior problems or anti-social attitudes.

 There is also evidence that playing violent games can make people behave more aggressively immediately afterwards.

-Afterwards, the kids participated in a free play session with peers.
-Boys who’d actively played the violent video game were rated by their peers as more aggressive (Polman et al 2008).
+Would children react similarly?
+The experiment hasn't been done.
+But when researchers assigned school kids to play violent video games, they found that afterwards, during a free play session, boys who'd played the violent game were rated by their peers as more aggressive (Polman et al 2008).
 The game experience did not appear to affect peer ratings of the behavior of girls.

 Video game violence make people less responsive to victims

-In another experiment on college students, researchers Brad Bushman and Craig Anderson assigned participants to play either
+In a clever experiment on college students, researchers Brad Bushman and Craig Anderson assigned participants to play either

 • a violent video game (e.g., Duke Nukem or Mortal Kombat)